nsanmartin/reg/README.md

 This program reads lines from stdin and copy each in a "register".
 It also copies to clipboard the input received.
-If no stdin is provided, an arbitrary register, requested by a QUERY, is displayed in stdout and also copied to clipboard.
+If no stdin is provided, an arbitrary set of registers, requested by some QUERIES are displayed in stdout and also copied to clipboard.
 A query is a string that starts with register identifiers and may optionaly have a `.` (dot) followed by word-indices.
 The register identifiers are : `0123456789abcdefghijklmnopqrstuvwxyz`.
 So for example: `0ac` refers to the three lines cointained at registers 0, a and c while `017.02` means one line containing the first and third words from registers 0, 1 and 7.
 That is, when word-indices are used the response is put in one line while when they're absent it would have one line per register in the query.

 Say you want to cherry pick certain commits: